-But first, have a look at this short 4 minute video to get some great stretches.
+But first, have a look at this short 4 minute video at the top of this page to get some great stretches.

 There are certain stretches you can do during a prenatal workout but also I want you to be aware of stretches you need to avoid as your belly grows.

 You should always conduct a thorough warm-up with light activity and movement and you should always stretch following exercise.
 To ensure you are getting the most benefit from your post-exercise stretching session, follow the tips below.

 Stretching for Pregnant Women

 When you are pregnant, including pregnancy safe stretching can offer many benefits.
 It contributes to helping you relaxed, fit as well as physically preparing you for labor.
 Also, stretching may help ease some of the aches and pains you might be experiencing.

 What are some good stretches to do while pregnant?

 Here are 5 you can do.
 I have more below in this post for you.

 The piriformis muscle is deep in the buttocks and when is it tight, it can irritate the sciatic nerve.
 This stretch can help decrease sciatic pain.

 Sit on a chair with feet flat on the ground.
 If your right side is affected, put your right ankle on your right knee.